leagueutils/async-triggers/README.md

 - three types of triggers: `IntervalTrigger`, `CronTrigger` and `ScheduledTrigger`,
 - customisable error handlers for each trigger and a global `@on_error()` fallback handler,
 - extensive logging that can seamlessly be integrated with your existing logger,
-- integrated tools to apply your repeating function across an iterable, and
+- integrated tools to apply your repeating function across an iterable
+- a programmatic interface to apply triggers at run time, and
 - a framework that is easy to extend, allowing you to create your own custom triggers if you need to.

 ## API Reference